Connor Wong Player Props: Red Sox vs. Diamondbacks

-After hitting .206 with four doubles, two home runs, a walk and three RBI in his past 10 games, Connor Wong and the Boston Red Sox face the Arizona Diamondbacks (who will hand the ball to Zach Davies) at 7:15 PM ET on Saturday.
+Connor Wong -- 2-for-4 with two doubles and an RBI in his most recent game -- will be in action for the Boston Red Sox against the Arizona Diamondbacks, with Merrill Kelly on the mound, on May 28 at 4:10 PM ET.

-He collected two extra-base hits in his last game (2-for-4 with two doubles and an RBI) against the Diamondbacks.
+In his previous appearance, he collected two extra-base hits (2-for-4 with two doubles and an RBI) against the Diamondbacks.

 Connor Wong Game Info & Props vs. the Diamondbacks